Water supply and sanitation in Yemen: Netherlands

-The Netherlands have a long development assistance history in the Water Sector of Yemen (since 1978).
-Considerable amounts of funds have been used for urban and rural infrastructure projects in water and sanitation, irrigation, water resources assessment and management, but also for capacity development and organisational and institutional strengthening as well as Water Sector Reform.
+The Netherlands maintained a long-standing development partnership in Yemen's Water Sector since 1978 until the end of the bilateral aid following the outbreak of civil war.
+Considerable amounts of funds have been used for urban and rural infrastructure projects in water and sanitation, irrigation, water resources assessment and management, as well as development and organisational and institutional strengthening and Water Sector Reform.